pauljickling/notes/devops/terraform.md

 `terraform fmt` is recommended to enable standardization by automatically updating configurations in the current working directory with a consistent style/formatting.

-`terraform validate` isa used to ensure that your configuration file is syntactically valid
+`terraform validate` is used to ensure that your configuration file is syntactically valid

 `terraform plan` to verify the creation process of the application deployment.